sc361994/sc361994/README.md

 - 👋 Hi, I’m Saurabh Chaudhary  (@sc361994)
 - 👀 I’m interested in Robotics, Machine Learning and Matlab Coding
-- 🌱 I’m currently learning Data-Driven Control of robots
+- 🌱 I’m currently learning Model based Data-Driven Control of robots
 - 📫 How to reach me at chaudhary.10@iitj.ac.in and saurabhc783@gmail.com

 <!---